Skip to main content

 Who can apply?

-Applicants for the CHGS must meet certain criteria.
-They must be:
+Applicants for croft house grant scheme (CHGS) must meet certain criteria.
+They must be either:

-• the owner occupier of a croft who has bought the croft from the landlord within the past seven years, or
+• the owner occupier of a croft who has bought the croft from the landlord within the past seven years

 In addition, applicants must either be inadequately housed, or must need to build a property on the croft, for example if they currently live 10 or more miles away, or if their continued presence is required on the croft.
-Full details of eligibility criteria are contained in the guidance notes for applicants, which are available from the Scottish Government website.
+Full details of eligibility criteria are contained in the Scottish Government guidance notes for applicants.

 How does the scheme work?